wmo-im/wis2box-training/README.md

 The wis2box-training is designed to be run on a local network containing all data, images and configurations.

 A set of hardware (WiFi router and 3 mini-PCs) is brought along to local training sessions.
-The hardware setup will provide a dedicate student-VM with Ubuntu and docker to each participant.
+The hardware setup will provide a dedicate student VM with Ubuntu and docker to each participant.

 A local registry mirroring docker-hub is setup on the local hardware to reduce the time needed to download large docker-images in a low bandwidth environment.

 ## Exercise materials

 All the contents of the folder 'exercise-materials' are added to the gh-pages during deployment in a single zip-file 'exercise-materials.zip'.

 The practical sessions will start by asking the student to download this archive on their local machine and extracting it.